-MiniTool Power Data Recovery is a professional data recovery software for Windows.
+MiniTool Power Data Recovery is best free data recovery software for Windows.
 You can use this tool to easily recover lost/deleted files from Windows PC or laptop, external hard drive, SSD, USB flash drive, SD memory card, etc. in simple steps.
 Various data loss situations are covered.

 It delivers fast scan speed, high recovery result, and keeps original file.
 Extremely easy-to-use and 100% safe.
 Download and install MiniTool Power Data Recovery in your Windows 10 computer, and check how to recover data from Windows 10 computer below.

-Step 3.
-Wait until the scan finishes.
-Then you can check the scan result to find needed files, tick them and click Save button to choose a new destination path to store the recovered files.
+Step 4: Tick the needed files and click the Save button to choose a new destination path to store the recovered files.

 This tutorial explains how to run or stop CHKDSK on startup in Windows 10.
 If you have other questions about how to use MiniTool Partition Wizard or MiniTool Power Data Recovery, please contact [email protected].